 Expanding the Known World.
 The new dominion introduced in this adventure is Fenhold.
 Unlike the rest of the Companion adventures (which introduced plenty of other dominions), "Legacy of Blood" places its new dominion in the area detailed in the Expert Rules Set (1981, 1983) rather than in Norwold.
 We can surmise that this was due to the publication that same year of the GAZ supplements, which focused on the same broad region.

 Fenhold is described as a colony of the Republic of Darokin that lies near to the borders of Alfheim.
-The module thus provides some of the first detail on Darokin for the Known World, which would get some more detailed attention in the next few years in GAZ5: "The Elves of Alfheim" (1988) and GAZ11: "The Republic of Darokin" (1989).
+Darokin had previously received some attention in X10: "Red Arrow, Black Shield" (1985).
+It would get some more detailed attention in the next few years in GAZ5: "The Elves of Alfheim" (1988) and GAZ11: "The Republic of Darokin" (1989).
 Unfortunately, the map placement of Fenhold in "Legacy of Blood" isn't consistent with maps in "The Republic of Darokin."

 A Tale of Two Authors.
 Katharine Kerr was the original author of "Legacy of Blood," but had to set the project aside when she was diagnosed with an illness.
 Steve Perrin was thus brought in, and conveniently they could talk directly with one another about the project, as they were local to each other.
 Kerr outlined the project and had written some of the first chapter; Perrin filled in the rest, adding a few things to meet the word count requirements.